Van Westendorp Price Sensitivity Meter

-The Price Sensitivity Meter helps determine psychologically acceptable range of prices for a single product or service.
+The Price Sensitivity Meter (PSM) helps determine the psychologically acceptable range of prices for a single product or service.
 It is a frequently used pricing research method proposed by the economist Peter van Westendorp in the 1970s.
 It is particularly useful when:

 - You want to assess what price range the market considers to be fair for your product.